 Since ancient times, travelers, monks, merchants, poets, artists, and warriors have passed through Kathmandu during their journeys across the great Himalayan range.
 Some never left, and today, a multitude of ethnic groups from across the Himalayan region all peacefully co-exist in the peaks and valley of this dynamic country.
 Nepal’s rich cultural diversity provides a strong foundation for a larger conversation about the underpinnings of identity, community and spirituality.
+Our program weaves a path between rural and urban environments and different religious communities as we explore how ancient traditions can survive in a rapidly developing society.

 We offer comprehensive, personal home visits so that we can answer your questions in person.
 One of our expert staff members will present on our program options and share stories from their own formative Where There Be Dragons program.
 To request a home visit in less than 2 minutes, fill out this form.